North America’s largest adventure park to open in Chicago suburb

-LEMONT, Ill. — The biggest adventure park in North America is coming to Illinois this summer.
+LEMONT, Ill.
+(WGN) — What's being dubbed as the biggest adventure park in North America is coming to Illinois this summer.

 The Forge: Lemont Quarries Adventure Park is set to open in Lemont in May.